s-pogoda/eesti-helper/README.md

 ## Installation
 For installation you need have `docker` and `docker-compose` be installed in your PC.

-Build and deployment command in root directory:
+Build and deployment command in project root directory:
 ```
 docker-compose up -d
 ```